mcneel/help-docs/_en/flamingo/5/help/material-image-properties.md

  **Note** : To make a bitmap image cover only part on the object (like a label on a wine bottle or a logo on a product), use the [Decal](properties-decal.html) feature instead.
 Image maps can be used many ways.
 A common method is to use a picture of a real-world material as the materials color.

-### File name
-{: #file-name}
-The name of the image file.{: #clearbitmapcache}
-{% include_relative snippets/snippet-clearbitmapcache.md %}
+## Name
+Image Textures can be named.
+This name is used by the Texture library of the RDK and has no real impact on Flamingo.

+## Flamingo Image

 ### Image preview
 {: #image-preview}
 Displays a preview of the selected image file.
+Hold the mouse over the image to a see a pop-up of the image file name.
+Click on the image to select a different image.

-### Image resolution
+#### Image resolution
 {: #image-resolution}
-Displays the resolution in pixels of the image file.
+Displays the resolution in pixels of the current image file.

 ### Tiles
 {: #tiles}